BRIEF-Fortuna Silver Mines reports Q4 earnings per share $0.05

 * Q4 earnings per share view $0.06 -- Thomson Reuters I/B/E/S

+* Fortuna silver mines-certain internal controls over financial reporting were not operating effectively,and as such material weaknesses were identified

+* Fortuna silver mines-co did not address all risks, controls related to revenue recognition, among others

-* Fortuna silver mines -Qtrly all-in sustaining cash cost per ounce of payable silver, net of by-product credits for gold, lead and zinc, was $7.33 Source text for Eikon: Further company coverage:
+* Fortuna silver mines inc - management has commenced remediation of several material weaknesses in 2017 Source text for Eikon: Further company coverage:

 * PerkinElmer to acquire Euroimmun for approximately $1.3 billion